agniutkarsh/agniutkarsh/README.md

 This is Utkarsh Agnihotri 😃 I have experience in building scalable and efficient Web Applications,  currently pursuing B.Tech CS from Invertis University, Bareilly 🏫.I am  a TechGeek, Writer and I like to code things.

 ## Hello World!! 🤔
-- 💬 Open Source Enthusiast
+- 💬 Open Source Enthusiast :octocat:
 - 🎯 Portfolio Site: [agniutkarsh.com](https://www.agniutkarsh.com/)
 - 🔭 Currently exploring Technical Writing and Web-Dev.
 - 💬 Actively contributing to Open Source